 Unsilence uses pedagogically-sound, research-driven approaches to draw people into human rights content.
 Our in-person learning experiences include youth workshops and community programs.
-Our free online content is highly-interactive and story-driven and includes human rights fiction, WebQuests, choose-your-own-pathway stories, virtual exhibitions, and other highly-engaging methodologies.
+Our free online content is highly-interactive and story-driven and includes human rights fiction, WebQuests, choose-your-own-pathway stories, virtual exhibitions, and other engaging methodologies.

 Meaningful reflection is at the heart of every Unsilence experience.
 Our programs ask young people and adults to think deeply about their own identities, and about our shared histories, including hidden histories.
-This sets the stage for communities to confront specific problems in society, solve compelling mysteries, or answer urgent questions about the world and about themselves.
-By doing so, they reflect on human rights content, they reflect on how they perceive and interact with others, and they reflect on their own experiences, emotions, and actions.
+This sets the stage for communities to confront specific problems in society and answer urgent questions about our world.
+Communities come to reflect on what human rights means today, to reflect on how we perceive and interact with others, and to reflect on our own experiences, emotions, and actions.

 Affecting meaningful social change starts with how we perceive and connect with other people.
 Through innovative storytelling, Unsilence helps young people and adults make connections with people they might usually perceive as "the Other."
 Our programs ignite conversations that, in other contexts, may be impossible to have.
 By inspiring deep empathy, Unsilence sparks constructive dialogue across social divides, leading to mutual respect and deep trust, which are essential for lasting social change.

 To ignore something is to pretend it doesn't exist.
 When others take time to listen and show they care, they are saying, I see you, I hear you, I believe you.
 Unsilencing - to name and speak openly about different forms of silencing and then to break through the barriers that keep stories hidden - can help individuals, families, communities, and societies heal.

 Breaking taboos and having difficult conversations are the first steps toward meaningful social change.
-Unsilence learning experiences and professional trainings prepare and support young people and adults to take deliberate action in their communities.
+Unsilence learning experiences and leadership trainings prepare and support young people and adults to take deliberate, mindful action in their communities.
 Young people create grassroots programs - based on research and best practices - to address a broad range of social issues.
 Educators adapt how and what they teach.
 And institutions change their practices.
 Together, we unsilence.